juju/docs/src/en/developer-leadership.md

 Every unit can discover whether it's leader, independent of the hook that's running.
-There is deliberately no mechanism for discovering which *other* unit is the leader; such data always risks staleness and opens the door to a lot of unprepossessing race scenarios.
+There is deliberately no mechanism for discovering which *other* unit is the leader; such data always risks staleness and opens the door to a lot of race scenarios.

+### `is-leader`
-  * `is-leader` will write `"True"` or `"False"` to stdout, and return 0, if the unit is currently leader and can be guaranteed to remain so for 30s.
+will write `"True"` or `"False"` to stdout, and return 0, if the unit is currently leader and can be guaranteed to remain so for 30s.
 Output can be expressed as `--format json` or `--format yaml` if desired.
 If it returns a non-zero exit code, no inferences regarding true leadership status can be made, but you should generally fail safe and refrain from acting as leader when you cannot be sure.

+### `is-leader`
-    `is-leader` truth is independent of hook sequence.
+truth is independent of hook sequence.
 If a unit has been designated leader while mid-hook, it will start to return true; and if a unit were to (say) lose its state-server connection mid-hook, and be unable to verify continued leadership past lease expiry time, it would start to return false.

 Every service deployed by juju also has access to a pseudo-relation over which leader settings can be communicated with the following tools:

+### `leader-set`
-  * `leader-set` acts much like `relation-set`, in that it lets you write string key/value pairs (in which an empty value removes the key), but with the following differences:
+acts much like `relation-set`, in that it lets you write string key/value pairs (in which an empty value removes the key), but with the following differences:

 * there's only one leader-settings bucket per service (not one per unit)
 * only the leader can write to the bucket
 * only minions are informed of changes to the bucket
 * changes are propagated instantly, bypassing the sandbox

 The instant propagation is surprising, and exists to satisfy the use case where shared data can be chosen by the leader at the very beginning of (say) the install hook; by propagating it instantly, any running minions can make use of the data and progress immediately, without having to wait for the leader to finish its hook.

 It also means that you can guarantee that a successful `leader-set` call has been reflected in the database, and that all minions will converge towards seeing that value, even if an unexpected error takes down the current hook.

 For both these reasons we strongly recommend that leader settings are always written as a self-consistent group (`leader-set foo=bar baz=qux ping=pong`, rather than `leader-set foo=bar; leader-set baz=qux` etc, in which minions may end up seeing a sandbox in which only `foo` is set to the "correct" value).

+### `leader-get`
-  * `leader-get` acts much like relation-get, in that it lets you read string values by key (and expose them in helpful formats), but with the following
+acts much like relation-get, in that it lets you read string values by key (and expose them in helpful formats), but with the following
 difference:

 * it reads only from the single leader-settings bucket

 ...and the following key similarity:

 * it presents a sandboxed view of leader-settings data.

 This is necessary, as it is for relation data, because a hook context needs to present *consistent* data; but it means that there's a small extra burden on users of `leader-set`.

+# Leadership HowTo's

 ## How do I...